Choose Language

 If you returned to your county after the registration deadline, you may visit the office of your county elections official, a polling place, or vote center and conditionally register to vote and vote provisionally using the Same Day Voter Registration Process.
 You can visit caearlyvoting.sos.ca.gov for a list of early voting locations where you can complete the Same Day Voter Registration Process.

-If you are not able to visit the office of your county elections official, a polling location or vote center, you can go to online voter registration to complete a voter registration application, and then contact your county elections official for a ballot.
+If you are not able to visit the office of your county elections official, a polling location or vote center, you can complete an online voter registration application and then contact your county elections official for a provisional ballot using a certified remote accessible vote by mail (RAVBM) system.
+If you choose this option for Same Day Voter Registration and provisional voting, you must have a signature on file with the California Department of Motor Vehicles and consent to use that signature for the purposes of registering to vote.

 When will you receive your ballot and Military or Overseas Voter Return Envelope?